senushidinara/Omega-ai/README.md

-# 🌍 OMEGA — The Universal Problem-Solving Engine
+# 🌍 OMEGA — The Universal Problem-Solving Engine 🌌
-> “An AI civilization that generates hypotheses, debates, and builds solutions — for *any* problem in the world.”
+> “An civilization that generates hypotheses, debates, and builds solutions — for *any* problem in the universe. 💫”

 ---